Ardscoil La Salle, Raheny: Operation

 Ardscoil La Salle is a voluntary secondary school, funded by the Department of Education and part of the Le Cheile Catholic Schools Trust.
 A Board of Management, including representatives of parents, teachers and the trustees, the De La Salle Brothers, oversees the administration of the school.
 Day-to-day management of the school is the responsibility of the Principal who is also secretary to the Board of Management.

 The school has multiple facilities including four science labs and home economics rooms, engineering room, woodwork room, building construction room, technical drawing room, lecture theatres, a large sports hall, an oratory, interview rooms and two large art rooms.

 In 2012 it was announced that Ardscoil La Salle was requiring all new first year students to purchase Apple iPads as they move towards more interactive means of education.

 Curriculum

 Ardscoil La Salle follows the curriculum programmes set down by the Department of Education and Science.
-Students take the Junior Certificate and Leaving Certificate exams, and Transition Year is optional.
+Students take the Junior Cycle and Leaving Certificate/ Senior Cycle exams, and Transition Year is optional.
+The Leaving Certificate Applied and the Leaving Certificate Vocational Programme courses are also offered at the post Junior Cycle level.

-Junior Certificate
+Junior Cycle

 First, second and third year students currently study the core subjects.